Hibbing, Minnesota: Newspapers

 The Hibbing Daily Tribune newspaper was founded in Hibbing in 1893 and served readers in Saint Louis County.
-In 2020 it was combined with the Mesabi Daily News to create the Mesabi Tribune., of Virginia, Minnesota.
-The Mesabi is also owned by Adams Publishing Group.
+In 2020 it merged with the Mesabi Daily News to become the Mesabi Tribune of Virginia, Minnesota.
+The Tribune is owned by Adams Publishing Group.
 It is published daily, except Monday, with a circulation of 3,749 in 2019.
-The newspaper is currently owned by the Adams Publishing Group.

 Notable people

+Hibbing is the hometown of singer-songwriter Bob Dylan, NBA Hall-of-Famer Kevin McHale, MLB outfielder Roger Maris, and former Governor of Minnesota Rudy Perpich.